-The law safeguards children and young people from the potential health risks of botox and cosmetic fillers and provides the highest possible level of protection by ensuring that treatments are only available following an assessment by a doctor and performed by a regulated healthcare professional.
+The law safeguards children and young people from the potential health risks of Botox and cosmetic fillers and provides the highest possible level of protection by ensuring that treatments are only available following an assessment by a doctor and performed by a regulated healthcare professional.

 Some cosmetic treatments, if not carried out correctly, can carry risks to physical health including infection, blindness and, in rare cases, death.

 There are also psychological risks associated with changing physical appearance.
-Children and young people are more vulnerable as they are developing physically and mentally, and there are ethical implications around the extent to which why can give informed consent to procedures.
+Children and young people are more vulnerable as they are developing physically and mentally, and there are ethical implications around the extent to which they can give informed consent to procedures.

 Report your concerns

 If you are aware of a business or individual who is providing treatments or making appointments to provide treatments to anyone under the age of 18, please contact us.